 Precautions

 If a backup task for an instance is already in progress, another backup task cannot be initiated.
-We recommend that you initiate another backup task after the current backup operation is complete.
+We recommend that you initiate another backup task after the current backup task is completed.

 By default, an instance backs up data on the replica node.
 If the data flashback feature is enabled for the instance, the instance backs up data on the master node.